-Follow your weight training and fitness dream and don’t let old ideas, people’s opinions or personal obstacles get in your way.
-Make up your mind and dare to be different….
-And never, give up on that dream.
+Follow your weight training and fitness dream and don’t let old ideas, people’s opinions or obstacles get in your way.
+Make up your mind, dare to be different…. and never give up on your dream.

-Whether you’re new to weight training, a competitive bodybuilder, or vigorous fitness enthusiast; there are many different ways a person can reduce weight or body fat – but it is difficult lose weight without changing your eating habits!
+Whether you’re new to weight training, a competitive bodybuilder, or vigorous fitness enthusiast; there are many different ways a person can reduce weight or body fat by adjusting the dial on your eating habits!

 As creatures of habit, we developed habits for many tasks: driving, working, exercising, and of course eating.
-Our eating habits center on the way we shop, cook and eat our food.
-See (female weight training).
+Often our eating habits center on the way we shop for, cook and eat our food.

-Also shed a new light on good and bad eating habits and bring awareness to these habits and incorporate weight training as an exercise form to increase strength and muscle size, which in-turn increases the speed of your overall metabolic rate and break down macronutrients.
+also shed new light on good and bad eating habits and bring awareness to these habits and incorporate weight training as an exercise form to increase strength and muscle size, which in-turn increases the speed of your metabolic rate and the break down of macronutrients.

-So let's break down five basic but very important steps of eating to help guide you towards building a better body.
+So let's break down five important steps of eating to help guide you towards building a better body.

 Step one: Awareness